1. Building From Source#

 cdinto theopensim-creatorsource directory (if you haven’t already)Install all necessary python libraries into your current python environment with

-pip install -r docs/requirements.txt -r docs/requirements-dev.txt`
+pip install -r requirements/all_requirements.txt

 - Build OpenSim Creator from source: